go-clog/clog/README.md

 ## License

-This project is under Apache v2 License.
+This project is under MIT License.
 See the [LICENSE](LICENSE) file for the full license text.